MarcoCaloiaro/PhotoStorage/README.md

 - Coroutines/Flows for asynchronous operations.

 For the sack of simplicity and to keep it shorter in terms of time, the UI is quite simple, and no personalized launcher icons/app icons have been submitted.
 No unit tests have been provided, and no error handling has been provided to keep the project lite.

+Link to download APK: https://we.tl/t-3R7uDE3Ln8